A Differential Perspective on Distributional Reinforcement Learning: Numerical Experiments

 Figure \ref{fig_d3_rpbp_estimates} shows the agent's (per-step) reward quantile estimates as learning progresses when using the D3 Q-learning algorithm in the red-pill blue-pill task.
 As shown in the figure, the agent's quantile estimates converge to the quantiles of the limiting per-step reward distribution induced by the optimal policy (i.e., the policy that remains in the blue world state).
-A differential return quantile step size of 2e-4 and a per-step reward quantile \(\eta\) of 2.0 were used to generate the results displayed in Figure \ref{fig_d3_rpbp_estimates}.
+A differential return quantile step size of 2e-4, a per-step reward quantile \(\eta_{_\theta}\) of 2.0, and the number of quantiles set to 10 were used to generate the results displayed in Figure \ref{fig_d3_rpbp_estimates}.

 Figure \ref{fig_d3_rpbp_return} shows the agent's differential return quantile estimates for \(S_t = \) ‘blue world’ and \(A_t = \) ‘blue pill’ as learning progresses when using the D3 Q-learning algorithm in the red-pill blue-pill task.
 As shown in the figure, the agent's differential return quantile estimates converge.
-A differential return quantile step size of 2e-4 and a per-step reward quantile \(\eta\) of 2.0 were used to generate the results displayed in Figure \ref{fig_d3_rpbp_return}.
+A differential return quantile step size of 2e-4, a per-step reward quantile \(\eta_{_\theta}\) of 2.0, and the number of quantiles set to 10 were used to generate the results displayed in Figure \ref{fig_d3_rpbp_return}.\\